Julian-O/PySLOBS/README.md

 ### Versions

 This API requires Python 3.9 or later.
 It is tested on Python 3.10.
-(If there is a good reason you need an earlier version of Python, please raise a GitHub issue.)

-Streamlabs Desktop versions from 1.2.0-1.10.0 have been tested.
+Streamlabs Desktop versions from 1.2.0-1.13.1 have been tested.

 ### Pythonic names and types